An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

 Right — the gift of some psychic distance allows people to have found some sense of peace with what happened.
 They are angry, obviously, but can still reflect on the beauty of those they lost.

-Daniel: That is kind of the sentiment and the overall sentiment, the overall intention of the series is that, “Yes, we do have these horrific images and these horrific actions that happened that day and not shy away from that.
+Daniel Bogado: That is kind of the sentiment and the overall sentiment, the overall intention of the series is that, “Yes, we do have these horrific images and these horrific actions that happened that day and not shy away from that.
 We need to show the reality.
 We need the next generation to understand the scale of the horror.
 But it can’t just be that because if you follow those stories, those people that are fleeing and you zoom in to their stories, you realize that’s just half the story.
 The other half is about the humanity, courage, and kindness.”
 All these stories that we have, they’re not exceptions.
 They were representative of stories that we found, hundreds and hundred stories, and that was overwhelmingly the tenor.
 So my goal, my hope would be that people watch the series and they gain both things.

 The horror and the humanity woven together?

-A true understanding, a true grasp, why it was so horrific.
+Daniel Bogado: A true understanding, a true grasp, why it was so horrific.
 The scale of the cruelty of what was done.
 But also the humanity — really shown in a way that’s inspiring.
 So when people, maybe next time they see those images and they think of the horror, they also think that there was, the way people behaved that day.
 There’s a lot that’s just incredibly inspiring.
 So that was the goal, I suppose.

 Kathy, I’m sure that in some ways you remember every piece of the day, and maybe in some ways you feel completely dislocated from the day.
 I mean, that’s what trauma does in our brain.
 What was it like to dive back into this, to reveal this for the cameras, about what you saw that day.
 I know that you saw a tremendous amount of agony and I’m deeply, deeply sorry for that.
 But also what did you see that day that also gave you some hope in humanity… I just want to open the door for you to speak to that if you would.

-Kathy: Everybody, in the beginning, was panicky.
+Kathy Comerford: Everybody, in the beginning, was panicky.
 Things were exploding.
 The building was bending in half.
 The floor was buckling.
 And then everything straightened up.
 And at that point, everybody just started to do what they needed to do.
 They got into groups and we went into the stairwell and as we were going down our stairwell, there was a gentleman sitting there who had two prosthetic legs.
 And he said, “I can’t walk anymore because my legs are burning” — from the friction of trying to get down all these stairs.
 We were on the 44th floor at that point.
 And these two men did not know him.
 They said, “Oh, no, you’re not.”
 And they each got under his arms and they carried him all the way down the stairs.
 And that was just one act.
 I mean, there was a woman who was having an asthma attack and for some reason I had my son’s inhaler in my pocketbook and I just took it out and I gave it to her.
 And I said, “Let’s go.
 Take some hits and let’s keep moving.”

 It really got poignant when we got to between the 22nd and the 20th floor.
 And all of a sudden the integrity of the building started to go and the stairwell just twisted.
 And you could see cracks in the wall and, probably between 22 and 20, and we were like, “Well, we got to really pick this up.”
 So we started to move so much faster, but what was happening is the people below us would yell what floor they were on.